pjfanning/op-rabbit/README.md

 See https://github.com/SpinGo/op-rabbit for main documentation.

-This fork does not add any functionality but has published jars for Scala 2.13 support (v2.2.1) and for Play-JSON 2.8.0 (v2.3.0).
+This fork adds a little functionality and has published jars for Scala 2.13 support (v2.2.1) and for Play-JSON 2.8.0 (v2.3.0).

 ## Installation